 Although life on the road isn’t easy, it’s a lifestyle that Epps has grown accustomed to.
 “I stay busy.
 I like to be in a lot of different environments, with a lot of different elements, breaking bread with a lot of different people.”
 For Mike, his career is more than creating wealth for his family, it’s his mode of self-expression.

-It’s easy to lose sight of the human being behind the actor on screen; the comedian on stage; the celebrity on social media.
-Those portrayals are merely facades.
-It is important we take the time to recognize humanity, in its truest form, when we see it.
+Inevitably, it’s easy to lose sight of the human being behind the actor on screen; the comedian on stage; the celebrity on social media.

 Mad Hatta wrapped up the interview with final statement that served as a true testament to Epps’ character.